lechmazur/pgg_bench/README.md

 ![Aggregate Contribution by Round](/images/aggregate_contribution_by_round_PERCENT.png)
 A line showing total fraction of tokens contributed each round.
 It rises with trust during the middle rounds until the “endgame effect” triggers a final drop.

+The version of the game without public messages shows much lower contributions, with no rise during the middle rounds, starting at 37% and falling to 25% by the 9th round.

 ---
 ### **Average Contribution per Round**
 ![Average Contribution per Round](/images/average_contribution_per_round.png)